Russia–European Union relations: EU membership discussion

-Among the most vocal supporters of Russian membership of the EU has been former Italian Prime Minister Silvio Berlusconi.
+Among the most vocal supporters of Russian membership of the EU was former Italian Prime Minister Silvio Berlusconi.
 In an article published to Italian media on 26 May 2002, he said that the next step in Russia's growing integration with the West should be EU membership.
 On 17 November 2005, he commented in regards to the prospect of such a membership that he is "convinced that even if it is a dream ... it is not too distant a dream and I think it will happen one day."
 Berlusconi has made similar comments on other occasions as well.
 Later, in October 2008, he said: "I consider Russia to be a Western country and my plan is for the Russian Federation to be able to become a member of the European Union in the coming years" and stated that he had this vision for years.